Overview of Internship in Clinical Psychology

 The internship year begins on July 1 and ends June 30.
 Applicants are invited to apply to one or more tracks and are encouraged to rank one or more tracks if interested.
 Some applicants will be invited to attend an interview through Zoom.
 Applicants invited to interview will speak with a current intern, faculty, and the training directors in separate interviews via Zoom.
 There will be additional “Open Houses” for each track to provide interns the opportunity to hear more about the track and sites in a less formal setting.
 The Open Houses are not mandatory; however, they are encouraged.
 Invites for the Open Houses will be sent once interview dates are scheduled with applicants.

-Additionally, we ask that all applicants review the video embedded above entitled, “UT Health Psychology Internship Program” prior to attending the Zoom Open House and individual Zoom interviews with faculty, interns, and the training directors.
-This video provides an orientation to our program with more detail about our tracks and sites.
+Additionally, we ask that all applicants review the video embedded above entitled, “UT San Antonio Long School of Medicine Psychology Internship Program” prior to attending the Zoom Open House and individual Zoom interviews with faculty, interns, and the training directors.
+This video provides an orientation to our program with more details about our tracks and sites.
 Some of our tracks have also developed videos to describe their services and training opportunities.
 Please see the links next to each track name for more in-depth introductions to our tracks.
 Please note: For individuals who are bilingual in Spanish and applying to the Integrated Primary Care Behavioral Health Track, faculty interviews may be conducted in Spanish.
 However, it is important to note that the ability to speak Spanish is not a requirement for any tracks within our internship.

 CBT Track: